juliend2/docs/widgets-bundle/form-building/modifying-forms.md

-# Modifying forms
+# Modifying Forms

 For the most part, you'll be creating your forms using the standard [forms array](./form-fields.md).
 There are times, however, that you'll want to modify the form at a later stage.
 There are a few use cases for this.
 You might want to extend the functionality of an existing widget in the Widgets Bundle, or extend the functionality of a widget you've created.

-## Modifying a form within a widget
+## Modifying a Form Within a Widget

 The `SiteOrigin_Widget` class has a placeholder function called `modify_form`.
 By default, this function just returns the $form array unchanged, but you can override this in your class to do whatever you like.